Configurations of points and topology of real line arrangements: Relation with -invariant and proof of the main results

-In the case of triangular inner-cyclic arrangements, the previous matrix determining the quasi-projective depth $\depth(\xi)$ becomes a strictly diagonal dominant matrix, when $l_1$, $l_2$ and $l_3$ are greater or equal to 4 (i.e. when we have at least 4 singular points lying in each line of the support).
+In the case of triangular inner-cyclic arrangements, the matrix in the previous formula giving $\depth(\xi)$ becomes a strictly diagonal dominant matrix when $l_1$, $l_2$ and $l_3$ are greater or equal to 4 (i.e. when we have at least 4 singular points lying in each line of the support).
 In such case, the matrix becomes full-rank and $\depth(\xi)$ is 0.
 Almost all DPA of $(3,m)$-configuration have this property.
-In particular, it is the case of all our previous examples of Zariski pairs. \\
+In particular, it is the case of all our previous examples of Zariski pairs.